Bug #2868

 So, if the goal is to use certificate-based authentication, then the solution is to generate a proper certificate without any usage restrictions on it, or one that says it can be used for client authentication.

-Updated by iselind about 6 years ago
+Updated by iselind over 6 years ago

 Thanks a lot, your right.
 The user certificate was indeed holding key usage for an HTTPS server.
 Everything works after fixing that.